bahrus/metamorf/README.md

 Suppose you need to display a large amount of tabular data with Excel like functionality?

-In the past, this required a heavy duty component like Revo grid, Vaadin grid, or Ag-grid, so nothing could display until the component is downloaded.
+This requires a heavy duty component like [Revo grid](https://github.com/revolist/revogrid), [Vaadin grid](https://vaadin.com/components/vaadin-grid), , [ExtJS](https://www.sencha.com/products/extwebcomponents/), [Infragistics](https://www.infragistics.com/products/ignite-ui-web-components), [widjmo](https://demos.wijmo.com/5/WebComponents/WebComponentsIntro/WebComponentsIntro/), [lightning](https://developer.salesforce.com/docs/component-library/bundle/lightning-datatable/example), or the fledgling [ag-grid](https://github.com/ag-grid/ag-grid-webcomponent), so nothing can display until the component is downloaded.
+These libraries are understandably large, I'm guessing (Revo grid is quite small actually).

 Of course, it's quite natural to say "why not show a simple table of (some of the) data" while that's happening?